The Scotch Egg requires no introduction; but the origins of this delicious snack are a source of much debate.

 Despite these challenges its appeal comes down to the fact that it has remained an astonishingly simple dish to make and, even using the highest quality of ingredients, relatively economical too.

-The Scotch Egg has changed over the years and has become supremely adaptable.
-Over the years we have not been afraid to experiment with new kinds of flavours and ingredients, from black pudding to our new smoky BBQ, elevating it to finger food at cocktail parties or becoming the must-have on that all important summer time picnic.
+Over the years we have not been afraid to experiment with new kinds of flavours and ingredients, from black pudding to our NEW: Hog Roast (sage, apple & red onion) elevating it to finger food at cocktail parties or becoming the must-have on that all important summer time picnic!